ano-d3v/toto/README.md

 #    How to
-Build backlinks by using open-source platforms from the list below.
+Build backlinks by using public platforms from the list below.
 Create posts on these platforms, pointing to the original content on cuci2.my and the full list of platforms is:

 1.     slideshare.net